drammock/dan.mccloy.info/_cv-short.md

 ---

 # Overview
 I am a scientist trained in acoustic phonetics, speech perception, and auditory neuroscience, and a developer of open-source scientific software.
 My interest broadly centers on the perception and representation of speech sounds.
-I am a certified [Software Carpentry](https://software-carpentry.org/team/) instructor.
+I am a certified [Software Carpentry](https://software-carpentry.org/team/) instructor and a skilled writer of tutorials and documentation.
 **Current position:** Research Scientist at the University of Washington’s [Institute for Learning & Brain Sciences](http://ilabs.washington.edu/). <!-- , where I analyze magnetoencephalography (MEG) data relating to literacy and dyslexia, and contribute to the development of [MNE-Python](https://mne.tools/dev/index.html) neuroscience analysis software.-->

 # Education